-Rocket failure astronauts will go back into space - Russian official
+Rocket failure astronauts will go back into space: Russian official

 Space is an area of cooperation between the United States and Russia at a time of fraught relations.
 Asked about the mishap, President Donald Trump told reporters at the White House he was “not worried” that American astronauts have to rely on Russia to get into space.

-Moscow has suspended all manned space launches, while Rogozin has ordered a state commission to investigate what went wrong.
-Russia’s Investigative Committee has also opened a criminal investigation into the matter.

-Unmanned launches of the Progress spacecraft — which carry food and other supplies to the ISS and use the same rocket system as Soyuz — might also be suspended, Interfax has said.
+Rogozin tweeted shortly before Thursday’s failed launch that he had signed a contract to send the first astronaut from the United Arab Emirates to the ISS.
+Interfax cited a source on Friday a saying that was now likely to be delayed by six months.

-Writing by Andrew Osborn; Editing by Christian Lowe
+Writing by Andrew Osborn; Editing by Christian Lowe and Peter Graff